When you become eligible for the Wisconsin Retirement System (WRS) Benefit Package, you are required to participate in the WRS.

-- Should submit applications for benefit plans in which you wish to enroll within 30 days of becoming WRS-eligible.
+- Applications for benefit plans in which you wish to enroll in must be received within 30 days of becoming eligible for the WRS Benefit Package.

-*If you are moving from the Graduate Assistant Benefit program to a University Staff Benefit program and have no prior WRS service, you must have 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.
+**If you move from an appointment eligible for the Graduate Assistant / Short-Term Benefit Package to a University Staff appointment eligible for the WRS Benefit Package and have no eligible prior WRS service, you must complete 2 months of WRS service before becoming eligible for the Employer contribution toward health insurance.

 Every effort has been made to ensure this information is current and correct.
-This page does not guarantee enrollment or the ability to make changes to your benefits.
+Information on this page does not guarantee enrollment, benefits and/or the ability to make changes to your benefits.